Ovčar-Kablar Gorge: Protection

 The landscape of outstanding features Ovčar-Kablar Gorge was declared in 2001, when the gorge was placed under protection as the natural monument.
 The protected area covers 25 km2.
 Main basis for the protection include "West Morava's break through the massifs of the Ovčar and Kablar mountains, cutting a unique gorge".
 Principal characteristics of the gorge are prominent bends of the river bed, which form three "pinched meanders".
 Forests, wild life and monasteries are credited, with geographic features, for creating area's distinctive memorial and spiritual heritage.
 In April 2021 plans were announced for enlarging the protected zone, doubling its size.

+In September 2023 plans were announced for the construction of a glass, cantilever skywalk in the center of the gorge, and the assess road to it.
+It should replace the existing wooden scenic viewpoint.
+While the politicians and investors pushed the idea which would place the location at "top 10 skywalk destinations", the environmentalists are against it, claiming it will disturb the biodiversity.
+Also, in the spatial plan for the protected area which the government adopted, there was no mention of a skywalk.
+They also blocked the construction of the access roads to the skywalk's construction site and stated that resident need sewage system rather than a skywalk.

+Local administration in Čačak replied that this would "revitalize this part of Serbia", that they didn't expect anyone would be "against the better future" for the residents, and that plans were made already in 2017.
+Mayor of Čačak, Milun Todorović, said that similar skywalk on the Biokovo mountain in Croatia "pours millions of euros" into local budgets.